Feo's Stuff HORROR / THRILLER

 While in pre-production for making PSYCHO, Alfred Hitchcock was already set to make THE BIRDS (which was released in 1963).

-who later turned it down due to his own lack of interest) and during post production work, chose PSYCHO music man Bernard Herrmann (although, ultimately, there was no music in THE BIRDS).
+He decided on PSYCHO screenwriter Joseph Stefano (who later turned it down due to his own lack of interest) and during post production work, chose PSYCHO music man Bernard Herrmann (although, ultimately, there was no music in THE BIRDS).

-There are tons of bird references throughout PSYCHO including:
+For marketing purposes, Hitchcock included tons of bird references throughout PSYCHO including:

-Norman Bates middle name is Francis, patron saint of birds.
+Norman Bates middle name is Francis: patron saint of birds.

-Norman's hobby is taxidermy and he stuffs birds.
+Norman's hobby is taxidermy: specifically stuffing birds.

 The movie begins in Phoenix, Arizona.